Skip to main content

 15:30-17:15 - Session 8: Country Presentations

-The session will present national experiences with satellites, highlighting experiences in regulation of international satellites and management of spectrum orbits allocation, and lessons learned.
+The session will present national experiences with satellites, highlighting experiences and lessons learned in regulation of international satellites and management of spectrum orbits allocation.

 10:30-11:00 - Coffee Break